|a home kit for glass, minerals, rocks, and stones||kilns at paragonkilns.co.uk|

 Tumblers and polishers can be used to refine, matte, or gloss the surface on brass, bronze, cartridge shells, castings, coins, copper, fashion accessories, fingerprint keepsakes, glass, gold, gun components, jewellery, keys, metals, minerals, model parts, rocks, shells, silver, small treasures, and stones.
 And there are diverse archeological, engineering, geological, hobby, and industrial applications.

 The motor base is a premium model, so has some enhanced features: two roller-ball drum end-stops, a toothed nylon-reinforced drive belt, and non-slip cogged drive wheels.
-However, although it's compact and has a small rubber drum, it's not a toy.
+However, although it's compact, it's not a toy.

 The kit includes a rubber drum: it's more expensive than a plastic drum.
 It rests on two rollers, one of which is turned by the motor.
 To keep it in place as it rotates, it's constrained by the end stops, one at each end.